- 4.7–5.1 in

 Males vigorously defend territories of about 3 acres, fighting other males by pecking, grappling, and striking each other with their wings.
 Their fights end with lost feathers, wounds, eye damage, and sometimes death.
 A male may also dive at and hit a flying female, driving her to the ground and pulling at her feathers.
 When courting, however, the male goes to great lengths to ingratiate himself with his prospective mate.
 Among other displays, he spreads his feathers like a miniature male turkey, while the female pecks at the ground.
 The species is mostly monogamous, but occasionally two females will nest on one male’s territory.
 Though severely territorial during the breeding season, Painted Buntings may form small flocks on the wintering grounds, often joining other seed-eating species.

-Painted Buntings are still fairly common, but their populations have been dropping for several decades.
-The North American Breeding Bird Survey estimated an average decline of 3.2 percent per year between 1966 and 1995—suggesting the population declined by 62 percent in that time.
-They are listed as Near Threatened on the IUCN Red List, and on the Partners in Flight Watch List as a species of concern.
-The eastern population is suffering from habitat loss and degradation as humans destroy swampy thickets and woodland edges for urban development.
+Painted Buntings are still fairly common, but populations have been dropping for several decades.
+The North American Breeding Bird Survey estimated a decline of 62% between 1966 and 1995, but the 1966-2014 survey does not find significant decreases, suggesting that populations may have stabilized, or at least the decline has slowed, since 1995.
+Partners in Flight estimates a global breeding population of 13 million, with 80% spending at least part of the year in the U.S., and 51% in Mexico.
+The species rates a 12 out of 20 on the Continental Concern Score, and is not on the 2014 State of the Birds Watch List.
+Painted Bunting is listed as Near Threatened on the IUCN Red List.
+Eastern populations suffer from habitat loss and degradation as humans destroy swampy thickets and woodland edges for urban development.
 Other important sites for conservation include molt staging habitats in Arizona and northwestern Mexico.
-Loss of riverside thickets in those areas may be hurting the western Painted Bunting population.
+Loss of riverside thickets in those areas may be hurting western Painted Bunting populations.
 In addition to facing habitat destruction, Painted Buntings are popular cage birds and are often trapped on their wintering grounds and sold illegally.